 Leading up to the ceremony the 11 nominees learned about the rich naval history and heritage of Pearl Harbor.
 They toured the USS Arizona and Battleship Missouri Memorials to reflect on those Sailors who lost their lives in the 1941 attack on Pearl Harbor.

-Prior to announcing the winners, Aquilino commended all 16 nominees for their hard work and dedication.
+Prior to announcing the winners, Pacific Fleet Master Chief James R. Tocorzic praised all the SOY nominees for their hard work and dedication throughout their careers.

 "All of our nominees deserve recognition.
 The two Sailors of the Year represent the best of our Navy,” said Tocorzic.
 “They have demonstrated the highest standards, and proven themselves by their hard work, dedicated performance, and leadership.
 I look forward to witnessing their future in the Chief Petty Officer Mess."

 Bukowski, assigned to the staff of Commander, U.S. 7th Fleet, from Winter Park, Fla., will be meritoriously promoted to chief petty officer as part of his selection as PACFLT Sea SOY.
 "This was a humbling experience," said Bukowski.
 “This acknowledgement is a reflection of the junior Sailors I work with.
 This achievement is because of their action and the mentorship I’ve received from my chain of command.”